 CREDIT DESIGNATION STATEMENT

-Advances in biomedical research continue to create significant opportunities for improving the detection, treatment and prevention of cancer.
-These advances include new technologies, scientific advances and exponential developments in the field of translational cancer medicine that have led to rapid changes in oncology.
-By bridging the gap between what physicians understand about cancer biology and the clinical applications, this meeting aids basic researchers, physicians and clinician-scientists in obtaining, synthesizing and integrating the most cutting-edge research into their practice.
+Advances in technology, progress in prevention, and exponential developments in the field of translational cancer medicine lead to rapid changes in oncology practice.
+By bridging the gap between what physicians understand about cancer biology and the clinical applications, this meeting aids basic researchers, physicians, and clinician-scientists in obtaining, synthesizing, and integrating the most cutting-edge research.
+This exposure is essential for the implementation of best practices, such as the most current molecular-based tests to aid in the diagnosis, treatment, and prevention of cancer.
 Further, facilitating the interface between physicians and scientists will increase knowledge of the epidemiological implications of cancer incidence and the contributions of laboratory research to drug development as well as patient care; transform the design and conduct of clinical research protocols; and create a forum for the rapid translation of laboratory research findings from “bench-to-bedside” for the benefit of improving patient outcomes.

 After participating in this CME activity, participants will be able to:

-- Acquire knowledge on the use of molecular imaging and tumor profiling to more accurately develop treatment strategies;
+- Integrate the use of molecular imaging and tumor profiling to more accurately develop treatment strategies;

-- Formulate new strategies to improve patient selection (or stratification) for clinical trials through the use of biomarkers and other indicators;
+- Improve patient selection (or stratification) for clinical trials through the use of biomarkers and other indicators;

 It is the policy of the AACR that the information presented at CME activities will be unbiased and based on scientific evidence.
-To help participants make judgments about the presence of bias, the AACR has provided information that Program Committee members, speakers and abstract presenters have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
-As part of AACR's policy on full disclosure of relevant financial relationships, the disclosure information will be available in the Annual Meeting Program/Proceedings and on this webpage as the meeting approaches.
+To help participants make judgments about the presence of bias, the AACR has provided information that Program Committee members, speakers, and abstract presenters have disclosed about financial relationships they have with commercial entities that produce or market products or services related to the content of this CME activity.
+In addition, off-label and investigational uses were identified at the time of presentation.
+As part of AACR's policy on full disclosure of relevant financial relationships, the disclosure information is available by clicking the link below:

 QUESTIONS ABOUT CME?